 The list of De Cock’s publications currently comprises about twenty titles.
 His works are increasingly finding their way onto the international book market.
 They have been translated into French, English, German, Italian, Turkish and Japanese.
 He has received numerous prizes, the most important being the ‘Zilveren Griffel’ (2011) and the ‘Boekenleeuw’ (2015).
 For the last couple of years he has focused on writing scenarios.
 For example, he adapted his own play Achter de wolken for a feature film.
 The film was directed by Cecilia Verheyden and has been a major success in Flemish cinemas.
 After ten weeks it was still on the programme at many cinemas and was seen by more than 120,000 people.
 Its premiere was in Liège and Namur at the end of April 2016 and in the autumn o it was released in German cinemas.
 In the meantime, De Cock has written a scenario based on his series of Rosie en Moussa books, which the VAF selected for Cinekid Lab, an international project for family films.
-De Cock came up with the story of Rosie and Moussa at the request of Brussel deze week.
+De Cock came up with the story of Rosie and Moussa at the request of Brussel deze week (the precursor of Bruzz).
 It describes the lives of two children in the big city.
 The illustrations are by Judith Van Istendael.
 The film will be directed by Dorothée Van Den Berghe.
 A film about children in Brussels, shot in Brussels!

 Michael De Cock regularly publishes articles in Knack magazine, and articles and opinion pieces of his also appear in De Standaard and De Morgen.
 He has been writing about migration in Europe for the last twenty years.
 For the book Aller / Retour, De Cock travelled along the frontiers of Fort Europe together with the photographer Stephan Vanfleteren.
 In 2013 he made a series of documentaries on the same theme for Radio 1 under the title In het spoor van Hannibal.
 In Flanders, he is one of the experts in this field and is often asked for his opinion or to contribute opinion pieces on the topic in various media.